defi-wonderland/ts-turborepo-boilerplate/README.md

 ## Features

+### Boilerplate monorepo setup

+Quickly start developing your offchain monorepo project with minimal configuration overhead using Turborepo

+### Sample library with Viem

+Simple provider that uses Viem client to query account balances

 ### Sample contracts with Foundry

 Basic Greeter contract with an external interface

 Foundry configuration out-of-the-box

+### Sample app that consumes the library

+How much ETH do Vitalik and the Zero address hold together?

+### Testing

+Unit test setup with Vitest framework

 ### Lint and format